 Spain is renowned for its fiestas, with a large number of colourful and joyous festivals taking place all through the year.
 Each one is unique to Spain; these traditions aren’t found in any other country.

-Local festivals are a great way to experience regional culture.
+Living in Spain means exploring and enjoying the local festivals, since they’re a great way to experience regional culture.
 The oldest, Romería de Nuestra Señora de la Cabeza, has been held for more than 800 years.
 And the Cordoba’s Fiesta de los Patios was even awarded UNESCO World Heritage status in 2013 (source: Casaolea).

 The most famous festivals also include the Moros i Cristians, commemorating the long-ago battles between Moors and Christians which is held around Valencia, and the nationwide Carnival, especially the one in Cádiz.

 The calendar in Spain is full of holidays; in fact, you’ll find a fiesta for every single month.
 Most towns and villages have festivals for at least one week in summer.
 With all this variety, you’ll never be bored in this country!

 If you’re feeling brave, you can be chased by bulls during the celebration of San Femin in Pamplona, but less dangerous activities include throwing overripe tomatoes during La Tomatina (”The World’s Biggest Food Fight”) in Buñol, or watching as huge statues or ninots are burnt during Las Fallas (St. Joseph’s Day) in Valencia.